 - What happens if I get sick or have to miss my shift because I am running late?

 When you commit to working or volunteering your time, please know you are committing to working with the children and families at the center and you become an integral part of the life of the center.
 As such we take attendance very seriously.
 The following is detailed information about our attendance requirements for students:

-- Volunteers/Work study students are required to complete 8 hours of time at their site each week (weeks 0/1 – 10), 6 hours during finals week.
+- GIV's/Work study students are required to complete 8 hours of time at their site each week (weeks 0/1 – 10) and 6 hours during finals week.
 Failure to arrive for a scheduled shift without notifying the supervising teacher in advance may result in dismissal from the center.
 Students are required to make up an entire shift if there is a late arrival of 15 minutes or more to a scheduled shift.
 Chronic or excessive tardiness, as determined by the supervising teacher, may also result in dismissal from the internship course and/or minor program.
-Our expectation is that every students must report on time and present for every scheduled shift,
+Our expectation is that every student must report on time and be present for every scheduled shift,

 - Students who know in advance that they will be absent from a shift are required to arrange their own coverage.
 Students who miss a shift because of illness are required to notify the supervising teacher (by phone) as soon as possible and prior to their scheduled shift.
 If you must miss a shift due to illness or another unavoidable reason, you are responsible for finding another intern to cover your shift.
 The classrooms count on you attendance.
 Do your best to follow through with all of the attendance qualifications.

 - The hours missed during the quarter must be made up during finals week or break week within the same quarter per supervising teachers’ discretion.
 If you must be out, communicate with your supervising teacher as soon as you know you might have a coverage issue.
 You must also take responsibility for finding a shift sub.
 If you are frequently late or miss shifts, this is cause for dismissal from the program.